MarisaNicoleSloan/career-portfolio/healthcare-network/healthcare-network.md

 ---

 ## Business Challenge
-In a competitive online landscape, improving search engine visibility is crucial for medical facilities.
-The goal was to enhance search result presentation—boosting organic traffic, increasing conversions, and improving user engagement.
+With healthcare becoming increasingly competitive online, the health network struggled to maintain visibility in search results.
+The goal was to optimize content to enhance search result presentation, boost organic traffic, and improve patient engagement, ultimately increasing conversions and supporting patient acquisition through better accessibility of critical information.

 ---